php-fig/fig-standards/bylaws/004-psr-workflow.md

 ### Author(s) and Sponsors

 Each PSR must contain author(s) and sponsors names listed in the document body.
+In the event that an author would like to step down from their position mid-way then the a named author must listing the new author in the meta document.
+Sponsors can also quit and have their names moved from the Sponsor section to the Contributor section.
-These can be changed if people swap out, but a PSR can never progress unless there are two co-sponsors actively backing the PSR.
+A PSR can never progress unless there are two co-sponsors actively backing the PSR.

-This does not need to be policed, if a vote is initiated with the name of a sponsor on the document, that sponsor will have plenty of time to raise their concern.
-In these instances a vote would be invalidated and a new sponsor must be found before it can be voted upon again - sticking to the two-week wait on votes which is the case for any and all votes, as specified in the Voting Protocol.
+This does not need to be policed, if a vote is initiated with the name of an ex-sponsor (or a sponsor who does not consider themselves active) on the document, that person will have a reasonable window of time to raise their concern.
+In the instance that a vote is underway with a sponsor who does not consider themselves active (i.e they have quit or been listed without permission) then they cans imply raise this on the mailing list and the vote would be invalidated until a new sponsor has been put in place.
+This would need a two-week wait since the last vote before it can be voted upon again - sticking to the two-week wait on votes which is the case for any and all votes, as specified in the Voting Protocol.

 ### Contributors